emoose/xvdtool/README.md

 md5sum: 2DC371F46B67E29FFCC514C5B134BF73
 ~~~

-These files should be placed in the same folder as xvdtool.exe (xvdtool will also look for them in the root of any drives on your system, so the exe can be copied to different locations without needing to copy the keys with it.)
+These files should be placed in the same folder as xvdtool.exe, or at the root of any drive in your system.

 ### What are XVDs?
-XVD packages are a secured file format used by the Xbox One to store data, an evolution on the Xbox 360's STFS packages.
+XVD packages are a secured file format used by the Xbox One to store data, an analogue to the Xbox 360's STFS packages.
 XVD files are usually used to store system images/data while XVCs (a slightly modified variant of XVDs) are used to store game data.

 For a more detailed explanation of XVD files see xvd_info.md